Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

   - Other challanges

 ### Flagged tokens
- Invalid trees (dead trees, duplicates, miss matched) are flagged and possibly removed from the system They can be credited to the buyers account and planters 'account payable' is debited.
+ Invalid trees (dead trees, duplicates, miss-matched) are flagged and possibly removed from the system They can be credited to the buyer's account and planters 'account payable' is debited.

 ### Possible Solution to Token Ownership Issues: